 The people we surround ourselves with can have a productive or nonproductive influence on our attitude, approaches, responses, and philosophy of life.

 Subsequently, as we mature our own experiences also affect our mindset.
 As we go through life, we have the opportunity to learn from our successes and mistakes.
 We can use those experiences to shape our thinking and behavior and to help us develop a positive and productive mindset.

 Breaking Old Mindsets Also Means Breaking Limiting Core Beliefs That No Longer Serve Us

-Consequently, it’s not a tragedy itself that changes our mindset.
+Therefore, it’s not a tragedy itself that changes our mindset.
 Our mindset changes after a tragedy because tragedies challenge our core beliefs.
 And yet, a challenged belief is not enough.
-We have to change limiting core beliefs and break old habits to see and feel the impact in our lives.
+We have to change limiting core beliefs and break non-productive habits to see and feel the impact in our lives.